Alaguraaj/Animal-Trading-cards/README.md

 # Animal-trading-cards

-This project was created through the udacity- Introduction to Programming Nanodegree Program.
+This project was created through the udacity- Intro to Programming Nanodegree.

 ## Project Description:
 - Using CSS to convert a design prototype into a functional webpages.